 “It cannot hurt to have all these state conventions wanting to do the same thing.
 It gives an opportunity perhaps to see a more useful report from us but also from the state conventions as well,” Blalock said.

-This June, when the report from Guidepost and other information from the Sexual Abuse Task Force is made public, Blalock said the hope is that the report will include “actionable motions … some opportunity for the Convention to say, ‘This is what we plan to do based on this report.’”
+This May, when the report from Guidepost and other information from the Sexual Abuse Task Force is made public prior to the annual meeting in June, Blalock said the hope is that the report will include “actionable motions … some opportunity for the Convention to say, ‘This is what we plan to do based on this report.’”

 Frank also shared how task force members see themselves as serving alongside every individual in the denomination, calling on their fellow Southern Baptists to pray, offer suggestions, encourage survivors to come forward with their stories and “make sure their church is the safest, most secure spiritual place that there possibly can be,” Frank said.